valkey-io/valkey-doc/commands/hotkeys-get.md

 Returns the hottest keys observed during the last completed detection window, ordered by estimated accesses per second (QPS), from highest to lowest.

-Hot key detection must be enabled by setting `hotkey-sampling-percentage` above `0`; otherwise the command returns an error.
+Hot key detection must be enabled by setting `hotkey-enabled` to `yes`;
+otherwise the command returns an error.

 Client key accesses are sampled into a *live* window whose length is `hotkey-window-seconds`.
 When a window completes it is *frozen*, and